-Ours is a young field.
-Our current research agenda includes work on tiling agents, logical uncertainty, decision theory, corrigibility, and value learning, but those subtopics do not exhaust the field.
-Other research topics will be seriously considered if you can make the case for their tractability and their relevance to the design of self-modifying systems which stably pursue humane values.
+We’re seeking ambitious, capable technical researchers to solve open problems related to the AI alignment problem.
+Our current research agenda includes work on topics such as logical uncertainty, decision theory, and corrigibility.
+Other research topics will be seriously considered if you can make the case for their tractability and their relevance to the design of cleanly designed, robustly and stably beneficial, well-understood AGI systems.

 This is not a limited-term position.
 The ideal candidate has a career interest in these research questions and aims to develop into a senior research fellow at MIRI, or aims to continue these avenues of research at another institution after completing substantial work at MIRI.